jlacar/jlacar.github.io/agile/make-sense-of-points.md

 So Velocity is also an indication of time.
 But if it's a dimensionless indication of amount, how can it also be the amount of time?
 Time isn't dimensionless; we have seconds, hours, days, weeks, months, _and so on_.
 Right, Mike?

-One last tack.
+One more tack.
 I heard somebody say Velocity is value.
 Value to the customer, that is.

 Ok, but then what about [this article](https://www.scrum.org/resources/blog/scrum-myths-velocity-value) that says

 >  Velocity and value are very different things.

-And then it goes on to say
+And it also say

 > In the context of a Scrum Team, value is only created when the product (increment) reaches the customers... the real value can only be measured once the product has been released and is being used.

 So, value isn't even real until the product is actually being used by the customers.
-So, what, are we measuring _fake_ value when we're still planning and estimating?
+So, what are we measuring when we're still planning and estimating, _fake_ value?
+Pretend value?
+Potential value?

 One last try.
 [This article](https://scrum.courses/2019/03/26/what-is-scrum-team-velocity-measurement/) says:

 > velocity is a measure of the team’s ability to deliver value to the custom

 Yeah, well buddy, it was just established that value isn't a thing until the software is in the hands of the customer and is being used.
-So how do we measure value if the software is still in our hands and we haven't completed anything yet?
+So how do we measure value if the software is still in our hands and we haven't even made anything yet?
+Is this going be another one of those point things?

 That's it, I give up.
 This is ridiculous.

 ## Conclusion

-As you can see, I am unable to make sense of Story Points and Velocity, much less do any calculations with them using dimensional analysis.
+As you can see, I am unable to make sense of Story Points and Velocity, much less do any calculations with them, or do any dimensional analysis.
+The things are dimensionless, for crying out loud.
 That whole exercise was a non-starter because without clear units of measure, dimensional analysis or any calculation involving Story Points and Velocity is literally impossible.

 I therefore conclude that from a mathematical perspective, Velocity and Story Point calculations make no sense.
 Since logic is mathematical, it follows that Velocity and Story Points are also illogical.